wupaya/projectA-backend/backend_restful/docs/edu_service/tasks/get_association_list.rst

   {
     "task_id" : "get_associated_institues",
-    "data" : {
+    "data" : {} //An empty object
-        "institute_id":"//the id of the institute the user want to join, type string", "designations":"//the name of the designations user want to associate, type array of string", }
   }

 * **Success Response:**

-When successfully stored associations data in database
+Return a list of associated institutes

 * **Code:** 200
 * **Content:**
 .. code-block:: JSON

     {
-    "...":"//click the appropriate task name for the response params" }
+        "associated": [
+            {
+                "_id": "//id of the institute",
+                "short_name": "//short name of the institute",
+                "long_name": "long name of the institute",
+                "designations": [
+                    {
+                        "_id": "//if of the designation",
+                        "title": "//title of the designation"
+                    }
+                ]
+            }
+        ]
+    }

 * **Error Response:**